Developer Guide

 search r/1

-will be shown in the client list, regardless if the user was on the client list initially.
+Expected: Clients with the risk appetite1will be shown in the client list, regardless if the user was on the client list initially.
 Details of the command is shown in the status message. -

 Test case: